 28 Now, we will compare the word unto a seed.
 Now, if ye give place, that a seed may be planted in your heart, behold, if it be a true seed, or a good seed, if ye do not cast it out by your unbelief, that ye will resist the Spirit of the Lord, behold, it will begin to swell within your breasts; and when you feel these swelling motions, ye will begin to say within yourselves—It must needs be that this is a good seed, or that the word is good, for it beginneth to enlarge my soul; yea, it beginneth to enlighten my understanding, yea, it beginneth to be delicious to me.

 First of all we must choose to believe or at least have a desire to believe.
 That means that we have to be willing to accept the idea that there is a chance that what we have been presented with could be the truth.
-He says that if we do not fight the Lord’s spirit with doubt and unbelief (resist), we will begin to see for ourselves that what we are choosing to believe and act upon is making a positive difference in our life.
+Alma says that if we do not fight the Lord’s spirit with doubt and unbelief (resist), we will begin to see for ourselves that what we are choosing to believe and act upon is making a positive difference in our life.
 This is a good thing, because the scriptures tell us that all good things come from God.
 Alma refers to these evidences of truth as “swelling motions.”
-These are the evidences that help us come to understand that what we have chosen to believe (the seed) is right and correct, because it has changed our life for good.
+These are the evidences that help us come to understand that what we have chosen to believe (the seed) is right and correct, because it has changed our life for the better.